GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravfft.rst

 Now subtract it to your free-air anomaly faa.grd and you will get the Bouguer anomaly.
 You may wonder why we are subtracting and not adding.
-After all the Bouger anomaly pretends to correct the mass deficiency presented by the water layer, so we should add because water is less dense than the rocks below.
-The answer relyies on the way gravity effects are computed by the Parker's method and practical aspects of using the FFT.
+After all the Bouguer anomaly pretends to correct the mass deficiency presented by the water layer, so we should add because water is less dense than the rocks below.
+The answer relies on the way gravity effects are computed by the Parker's method and practical aspects of using the FFT.